 Worship Services at Bethel

-At Bethel, we have 1 church with 2 styles of worship.
+At Bethel, we are 1 church with 2 styles of worship.
 Click on the links below to learn more about these two styles.

 Opportunities for Service

 Do you sing, play an instrument, act, or like to run sound/lights/video?
 Check out some of the opportunities for service:

 For more information, please email David Wells, or call him at 342-3166.